4e7media/h407/index.markdown

                 </div>
                 <div class="txt-box">
                     <p>
-                        It combines the know-how of big multinational agencies with the flexibility of small ones.
+                        We combine the know-how of big multinational agencies with the flexibility of small ones.
-                        It brings top notch talent in house without the overheads of outsourced agencies.
+                        We bring top notch talent in house without the overheads of outsourced agencies.
                         Planning stability and security thanks to a guaranteed basal metabolic rate.
                         Total dedication due to no dilution or diverging agency interests.
                     </p>